meyersj/wifi/README.md

 ## WiFi Device Activity

 ### Live Display

 Check out a [Live Display](http://meyersj.github.io/wifi/) showing current visitors from a sensor set up in my apartment.
+You can set parameters such as time window for how recent of visitors to show, as well the average rate of pings allowing you to filter out noise.

 ### Summary